pslyman/clean-card/README.md

 5. Below you'll be given a Type (CNAME), Name (www) and Value (cname.vercel-dns.com).

 6. In another tab, go back to Google Domains, then DNS, then Synthetic Records.

+    a.
+Put `@` as subdomain.

+    b.
+Put your `http://www.myAppName.com` (or whatever your domain is) to the next field (Destination URL).

+    note: use `http`, not `https` here.

+    c.
+Click `Add`.

-Scroll down to `Custom Resource Records`.
+7. Scroll down to `Custom Resource Records`.

     a.
 In the first field enter `www`